Shyness: Genetics and heredity

 Several genetic links to shyness are current areas of research.
-One is the serotonin transporter promoter region polymorphism (5-HTTLPR), the long form of which has been shown to be modestly correlated with shyness in grade school children.
-Previous studies had shown a connection between this form of the gene and both obsessive-compulsive disorder and autism.
-Mouse models have also been used, to derive genes suitable for further study in humans; one such gene, the glutamic acid decarboxylase gene (which encodes an enzyme that functions in GABA synthesis), has so far been shown to have some association with behavioral inhibition.
+Mouse models have also been used, to derive genes suitable for further study in humans.
+One such gene, the GAD gene, which is involved in producing GABA (a chemical that helps regulate brain activity and anxiety), has so far been shown to have some association with behavioral inhibition (a tendency to experience distress in new situations).